 Because most sales personalities thrive in ever-changing, unpredictable environments, anything repetitive or mundane is apt to bore them.
 You can inspire your sales professionals to work to their peak by keeping them busy and challenged.
 Be spontaneous!
 Surprise them with some new incentives to reignite their dimming enthusiasm.

 One of the biggest mistakes you can make as a manager is to force fast-moving, variety- seeking employees to work within the same predictable routine day after day.
-Don’t be afraid to frequently shake up their world, as anything new is apt to pique their interest, buy their attention – in short, prevent them from getting bored.
+Don’t be afraid to shake up their world frequently, as anything new is apt to pique their interest, buy their attention – in short, prevent them from getting bored.

-In your role as a leader, coach and mentor, you’ll almost invariably find yourself interacting with subordinates who differ from you in their abilities, reactions, attitudes, ambitions and expectations.
+In your role as a leader, coach, and mentor, you’ll almost invariably find yourself interacting with subordinates who differ from you in their abilities, reactions, attitudes, ambitions, and expectations.
 And that can sometimes be a good thing!
-Recognize individual traits and accept them for what they are and then utilize your insight as a manager to do what you can to find the strengths of each employee.
+Recognize individual traits and accept them for what they are and then utilize your insight as a manager to do what you can to find each employee's strengths.

 If so, it may be due to:

 • Fear of seeming pushy -- Individuals who place their highest value on being liked are often reluctant to press hard for a close.
-They focus their attention on the needs of others and are, therefore, willing to forego their own objectives.
-Shifting their stance to one that is more assertive and competitive helps; in lieu of this, consider teaming them with more self-serving, business-minded go-getters.
+They focus their attention on others' needs and are, therefore, willing to forego their own objectives.
+Shifting their stance to one that is more assertive and competitive helps; instead of this, consider teaming them with more self-serving, business-minded go-getters.

 Unfortunately, not every leader in insurance and financial services manages for peak performance.
 However, those who do are the ones who reap the rewards that come with knowing how to develop top-ranking professionals in what is an increasingly competitive industry.